gmazoyer/looking-glass/docs/openbgpd.md

 # Looking Glass: OpenBGPd configuration and tips.

 OpenBGPd is the BGP router devlope and maintain by the OpenBSD team.
-It's incude in the OpenBSD developpement tree.
+It's incude in the OpenBSD developpement tree and shifted with the OpenBSD base.

 ## OpenBGPd instalation and configuration

-OpenBGPd in par of the OpenBSD base, no packages are nedded.
+OpenBGPd in part of the OpenBSD base, no packages are nedded.
 Usefull information for configuration can be found un man pages

   * https://man.openbsd.org/bgpd.conf